- Exterior still graceful

 The 2017 Ford Fusion blends enduring good looks, a wide variety of powertrains, impressive interior space and comfort along with all the latest electronic safety systems and a few design upgrades.

-The 2017 Ford Fusion mid-size sedan remains a comfortable, spacious, and good-looking entries in a competitive glass.
+With its Aston Martin-esque styling, the 2017 Ford Fusion mid-size sedan remains a comfortable, spacious, and good-looking entry in an especially competitive segment.
 It competes with the Honda Accord, Hyundai Sonata, Toyota Camry, and a brand-new and much improved Chevrolet Malibu.

-It’s also supremely comfortable, athletic, space-efficient, and packed with technology.
-We named it our Best Car to Buy in 2013, when this current generation launched, and it continues to earn high ratings.
+We named it our Best Car to Buy in 2013 and it continues to earn high ratings, aging pretty gracefully.

-For its fifth year on the market, the Fusion gets a light refresh that includes mildly updated styling front and rear, some upgrades to the interior, a new Platinum top-end trim level, and an added performance model called the Fusion V6 Sport.
+This year, the Fusion gets a light refresh that includes mildly updated styling front and rear, some upgrades to the interior, a new Platinum top-end trim level, and a new performance model called the Fusion Sport.

 The profile, stance, and details of the Fusion continue to make it one of the more attractive cars among mid-size sedans.
 The fastback shape looks especially dashing in darker colors.
 This year, the grille is slightly wider and sleeker, and new LED headlamps join the LED taillamps.
 A new chrome strip at the rear adds “elegant imagery,” and there are new wheel designs as well.

-For 2017, the Fusion adds a fifth powertrain option, a new twin-turbo 2.7-liter V-6 in the Fusion V6 Sport model that puts out 325-horsepower and 380 pound-feet of torque.
+For 2017, the Fusion adds a fifth powertrain option, a new twin-turbo 2.7-liter V-6 in the Fusion Sport model that puts out 325-horsepower and 380 pound-feet of torque.
 It comes standard with all-wheel drive, and is considerably more powerful than larger V-6 engines in the Accord and Camry.
 It gets continuously controlled damping that detects potholes and adjusts the damping to reduce their impact.
+The Fusion Sport is quite fast in a straight line, but it adds a lot of weight over the nose so it doesn't handle like a full-blown sport sedan.

-The base powertrain remains a 178-hp, 2.5-liter four-cylinder and six-speed automatic transmission, with only adequate performance that doesn’t live up to the rakish design.
-Then there’s a 1.5-liter EcoBoost turbo four coupled to the same automatic transmission; offering a more rewarding drive that can deliver great real-world gas mileage.
-The 1.5-liter engine comes with stop/start system as standard.
+The base powertrain remains a 178-hp, 2.5-liter 4-cylinder and 6-speed automatic transmission, with only adequate performance that doesn’t live up to the rakish design.
+Then there’s a 1.5-liter EcoBoost turbo-4 coupled to the same automatic transmission; offering a more rewarding drive that can deliver great real-world gas mileage.
+The 1.5-liter engine comes with stop-start system as standard.

 Finally, the fuel-efficient (but still responsive) Fusion Hybrid and its plug-in sibling, the Fusion Energi both earn ratings of more than 40 mpg combined from the EPA.
-They’re covered by separate reviews here.
+They’re covered in a separate review.

-The ride and handling of the Fusion is top-notch.
+The ride and handling of the Fusion is top-notch for the class.
 The taut, absorbent steering is well-tuned, and the car corners in a firm, flat, and reassuring manner.
 But ride quality isn’t hurt by the handling, and most versions feel eager and nimble—unlike many mid-size sedan competitors.

 Inside the Fusion, the interior conveys an impression of quality.
 The materials look and feel substantial, the noise is well damped and vibrations are suppressed, and subtle cues like the sound and feel of the doors as they open and close combine to indicate a solid, well-built, and high-quality vehicle.